What is an excellent cure for toothache?

 History of trauma:

-Depending on how deep the fracture is, the inner portion of the tooth may become exposed and become painful.
+Depending on how deep the fracture is, the inner portion of the tooth may become exposed and may hurt.
 The inner layer of tooth structure is the part of the tooth that interacts with the nerve.
-Teeth with fractures may be temperature sensitive or painful when patients bite or chew.
+Teeth with fractures may be temperature sensitive or hurt when patients bite or chew.
 If bacteria enters the nerve space of a fractured tooth, the tooth may require a root canal and a crown to be saved.
 If too much tooth structure is compromised, the tooth may require extraction.
 You should call your toothache dentist in Lincoln, NE if you have a fractured tooth that is aching to seek treatment before it becomes infected.

 Recent Dental Work: